 The outline of the Fort McKavett HIstorical Trail can be viewed and downloaded at Fort McKavett Historical Trail.

 The next trail that was established was the Fort Concho Historical Trail on October 1, 1981, that started at the old Fireman’s Park on Concho Street in downtown San Angelo and went two miles to end up at Fort Concho.
 The hikers, using a “fill in the blanks” guide sheet, walked through historical San Angelo and learned about the early settlement before crossing the North Concho River and walking through Fort Concho.
 The walk and tour took about two hours.
 The trail is still popular today and used mostly by Cub Scouts.
 The trail has been updated twice, once in 1996 by Frank Hilton and again in 2006 by Suzanne Campbell, Curator of the West Texas Collection and Lisa Mahler, Office Manager at Concho Valley Council, BSA.
 Also, a new patch was designed in 2006 by Hugh Campbell of San Angelo.
-The old patch is to your left.
-The new patch is to your right.

 The outline of the Fort Concho Historical Traill can be viewed and downloaded at: Fort Concho Historical Trail.